-I had a passage of scripture that stopped me in my tracks.
-I backed up and reread it several times and continued to ponder it for a few days.
-I was reading one of Paul’s letters to the church in Corinth.
+Recently a Scripture passage stopped me in my tracks.
+I reread it several times and continued to ponder it for a few days.
+The passage was from one of Paul’s letters to the church in Corinth.

 This week, I had an appointment that was a three-hour drive from home.
 I packed an overnight bag, uncertain if I would make the return trip back on the same day.
 Then loaded it and my dogs in the car.
 Because my tank was half empty, I knew I would need to stop for fuelContinue reading “Dad, Help!”